Autism Spectrum Disorder (ASD)

 Each child may have slightly different symptoms.
 Below are the most common symptoms

-- When the child is able to speak, doesn’t use speech in social interactions
+When the child is able to speak, doesn’t use speech in social settings

 lights, sounds, touch, or taste

 The symptoms of ASD may look like other health conditions.
 Make sure your child sees